KMC Huts – FAQs

 - In some parks and protected areas dogs are not permitted at any time of year.
 Know your area

 No, the huts are not locked.
-Bring your proof of reservation and all should be good!
+Bring your proof of reservation and all is well.

 Book carefully!
 KMC does not currently offer refunds or date changes.
 You can post your dates on the KMC Facebook page, pass them off to a friend or email and have us release your dates so that someone may enjoy them last minute

-Email us right away and we can help.
-We’ll need your email, confirmation, Paypal receipt and the available dates you intended to book
+Email us within 24 hours and we can help.
+We’ll need your email, confirmation, Paypal receipt and the available dates you intended to book.

 No. Some folks are expect privacy when they book a hut.
 Some are more welcoming but it’s a long way from home to discover that you’re out in the cold.
 Have you ever made camp in 10’ of snow?
 It’s technically difficult and not recommended.